“Before I can tell my life what I want to do with it, I must listen to my life telling me who I am.”

 ― Parker J. Palmer, Let Your Life Speak: Listening for the Voice of Vocation

 We know we are there…we pass the stone sign that says Poplar Hill Farm and head down the long driveway towards the many red barns in the distance.
 My anticipation is killing me.
 There are two baby goats, born just days ago, ready for us to be their new family.
 Of course, they know nothing of this new family.
-They are single mindedly waiting for the warmed bottles of milk to show up again and fill their hungry bellies.
+They are single-mindedly waiting for the warmed bottles of milk to show up again and fill their hungry bellies.

 As we pull up near the main house, we see two barns.
 I notice right away the adult goats peek their heads out of the barn door.
 They are curious.
 Despite the frigid temperatures, we roll down the windows and take in the eclectic mawwwww, mawwwww, mawwwww coming from everywhere.
 There is another barn that is full of younger looking goats and I wonder if our kids are tucked away in there somewhere.

 He finally grabs two bottles that have been warming in the sink, and we walk through the door into an office and a makeshift nursery.
-The choir of baby goats begins the second we walk in, each having a distinct and heart-wrenching maw.
+The choir of baby goats begins the second we walk in, each having a distinct and heart-wrenching call.
 There are 3 kids, two of which will be ours, Luna the Saanen and Areida the Alpine.

 He hands Caroline and Sabrina the bottles, and gives them some basic instructions, and off they go.
 They are feeding their Luna and Areida, a moment I will never forget.
 It was over in a matter of minutes.
 We sign the papers, hand over the cash and we are heading to the car.
 The farmer asks, “What are you putting the goats in?”
 “Ahhh, we have some towels,” we answer.
 He tells us that should be “interesting”.
-We get a clue on the way home and buy a plastic laundry basket that they both fit into with much room to spare.
+We get a clue on the way home and buy a plastic laundry basket that they both fit into with room to spare.
 They quickly curl up and fall asleep.

 One year later…a birthday party in the barn.
 Carrots, pine tree branches and vitamin C tablets for all!
 We sit in the straw, scratch their chests, and let them pull our jacket zippers up and down, up and down, up and down…